CorvetteCole/starcore-balance/README.md

-# starcore-balance
+# Starcore Balance Server Code
-Code used to generate new Space Engineers Starcore Test Tournament Balance Site instances
+Code used to generate new JSON files for the client